 Considerations Before Buying a Meridium Foot

-What we can say is that, if you are in the market for a microprocessor ankle/foot, do yourself a favor and take them all for a test walk.
-The ankle accommodation and microprocessor strategies differ so significantly from one device to another that compatibility with the individual user may turn out to be the most important factor.
+What we can say is that, if you are in the market for a bionic foot/ankle, do yourself a favor and take them all for a test walk.
+The ankle accommodation and microprocessor strategies differ so significantly from one device to another that compatibility with the end user may be the most important factor.

 For a list of competitor devices, see All Bionic Feet.